matthewPapageorge/Nexus-Code-Samples/README.md

 ### 5. DungeonRoomDatabase

-A utility class that facilitates procedural level generation by providing information about the available DungeonRoom assets.
+A utility class that facilitates procedural dungeon generation by providing information about the available DungeonRoom assets.

 ## Contact

-If you have any questions or would like to discuss further details about the code samples, please don't hesitate to reach out via email at matthewpapageorge1@gmail.com.
+If you have any questions or would like to discuss further details about the code samples, please don't hesitate to reach out via email at matthewpapageorge1@gmail.com

-Thank you for exploring the ARPG Code Sample repository!
+Thank you for exploring the Nexus Code Sample repository!